bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 # Album refactor

-## Figure out what these need, build them from scratch
-* annotations
-    * TODO
+# TODO

-* indexedVerses
-    * lyric, centre, left, or right
-        * delete anchor metadata?
-    * verseAnnotationIndices
-    * lastAnnotationIndex
-    * delete verseIndex?
-    * delete time?

-* lyricUnits
+* Add scenes and tips to album object, add them to API
+* Move global logging into admin folder
+* Get album through global env
+* Get album from data folder or global env based on delivery
+* Do global logging based on delivery

-    * TODO
+## TODO next

-* Need unitVerseIndicesList

-# Can be completely separate
-    * times
-    * tips

-* songs
-    * lyrics
-    * scenes
-    * tips

-# Annotation todos
+* Remove annotations from verses.
+* Remove verses from units.
+* Remove extra stuff from cards.

+## Annotations
-If single card, just pass it instead of array.
+* If single card, just pass it instead of array.
-If just single card, don't have dot keys, and then get dot keys from annotation If wiki or wormhole index is single, just pass it instead of array.
+* If just single card, don't have dot keys, and then get dot keys from annotation
+* If wiki or wormhole index is single, just pass it instead of array.
-Make dot keys bit numbers
+* Make dot keys bit numbers?